René Girard

+René Noël Théophile Girard (/ʒɪəˈrɑrd/; /fr/; 25 December 1923 – 4 November 2015) was a French academic best known for developing mimetic theory, which posits that human desire is fundamentally imitative, leading to rivalry, violence and the scapegoat mechanism as foundations of religion and culture.
+Holding academic appointments primarily in literature departments in the United States, his interdisciplinary work influenced fields ranging from theology to economics to psychology and cultural studies.

+Girard first outlined the foundations of mimetic theory in his debut book Deceit, Desire, and the Novel (1961), a work of literary criticism, and extended it to anthropology in Violence and the Sacred (1972).
+Things Hidden Since the Foundation of the World (1978), considered his magnum opus, synthesized these ideas while applying them to a reinterpretation of Christian scriptures.
+Later accessible works, such as The Scapegoat (1982) and I See Satan Fall Like Lightning (1999) further elaborated his biblical insights.

+In 2005, he was elected to the Académie Française, one of its 40 "immortals".

 Early life

 Girard was born in Avignon on 25 December 1923.
 (Note: Noël, his second name, is also French for "Christmas", the day on which he was born.)
 René Girard was the second son of historian Joseph Girard.

 He studied medieval history at the École des Chartes, Paris, where the subject of his thesis was "Private life in Avignon in the second half of the 15th century" ("La vie privée à Avignon dans la seconde moitié du XVe siècle").

 In 1947, Girard went to Indiana University Bloomington on a one-year fellowship.
 He received his PhD in 1950 on the subject "American Opinion of France, 1940–1943".
 He stayed at Indiana University until 1953.

 Although his research was in history, he was also assigned to teach French literature, the field in which he would first make his reputation as a literary critic by publishing influential essays on such authors as Albert Camus and Marcel Proust.